ganrad/ose-fis-auto-dealer/README.md

   ```
   quit()
   ```
 16. Open the FIS application container (Pod) terminal window using the OpenShift Web UI.
 Then verify the contents of the mounted *secrets* directory (shown in screenshot below).
   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/images/secrets01.png)

+17. Congratulations!
+You have just built, deployed and tested an Apache Camel application on OpenShift Enterprise.
+It's that simple!
+Next, proceed to the GitHub project [ose-fis-jms-tx] (https://github.com/ganrad/ose-fis-jms-tx) to build, deploy and test a *transactional* Apache Camel application.